CajucomW/itssamjo/README.md

 ### Progress...

+07122020
+- Implemented basic Bootstrap styling
+- Reviewing code to see where I can repurpose the app so that all blog entries are visible

 07092020
 - Blogs show when logged in
 - Guide I used had a  Register functionality that I'm not sure I'll keep